littleosbook/littleosbook/environment_and_booting.md

 Using GRUB, the operating system can be built as an ordinary ELF [@wiki:elf] executable, which will be loaded by GRUB into the correct memory location.
-However, the compilation of the kernel requires that the code is laid out in memory in a specific way.
-How to compile the kernel will be discussed later in this chapter.
+The compilation of the kernel requires that the code is laid out in memory in a specific way (how to compile the kernel will be discussed later in this chapter).

 ### The Operating System
 GRUB will transfer control to the operating system by jumping to a position in